sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 I used flexbox in a few other spots on the page in similar ways, but since I'm assuming you know flexbox already, I won't go into more detail.
 (Dont' know flexbox yet?
 Go [here](http://www.sketchingwithcss.com/flexbox-tutorial/).)
-You can look at the code for this example [here](https://github.com/sfioritto/real-world-flexbox/tree/master/demos/latest_syntax_only).

 Scenario #2: You have very little IE traffic.
 ------------------------------

+The live demo for this scenario is [here](/examples/real-world-flexbox/autoprefixed/) and the code is [here](https://github.com/sfioritto/real-world-flexbox/tree/master/demos/autoprefixed).

-Even with only a trickle of traffic from older browsers, it's likely you'll still want IE10 and Firefox 25 to work.
+Even with only a trickle of traffic from older browsers, it's likely you'll still want IE10 and Firefox 25 or older to work.

 If you combine the previous versions of flexbox with the latest syntax, you bring IE10 and older versions of Firefox, Safari, and Opera into the fold.
 (Check out